 Great open-source software is a result of the collaboration of enthusiastic developers.
 Anyone can help Neutralino by contributing code and reporting bugs.
 This document explains how to start contributing Neutralinojs.

-Note that this guide is for contributors.
+Note that this guide is for framework developers.
 If you are getting started with Neutralinojs app development, you can start from here.

 First, clone the main repository.